wanghaisheng/responsive-landing-page-starter/content/blog/en/restaurant-is-now-delivering-a-facebook-bot-in-node-js.md

 ![Messages API Sandbox ngrok URLS](/content/blog/restaurant-is-now-delivering-a-facebook-bot-in-node-js/screen-shot-2021-09-22-at-14.57.37.png "Messages API Sandbox ngrok URLS")

-Once we hit the `Save webhooks` button, we're now compelte with our setup and we can start to code!
+Once we hit the `Save webhooks` button, we're now complete with our setup and we can start to code!

 ## Setting Up an Express Server

 ### Build a Boilerplate Server with Dependencies

-First, let's setup a boilerplate Express server that will import our required libraries and simply run on port 3000:
+First, let's set up a boilerplate Express server that will import our required libraries and simply run on port 3000:

 ```javascript
 // access our environment variables